 Is there a way to lighten up signs of excess melanin production?

 Yes — there are ingredients that can help reduce the appearance of dark spots resulting from acne, melasma, and sun exposure.
 According to dermatologists, the gold standard for dark spot correcting is the ingredient, Hydroquinone.
-Hydroquinone lightens dark spots by decreasing the amount of melanin your skin produces — both by reducing the amount of melanin produced by each melanocyte and by getting rid of some melanocytes altogether.
+Hydroquinone improves the appearance of dark spots by decreasing the amount of melanin your skin produces — both by reducing the amount of melanin produced by each melanocyte and by getting rid of some melanocytes altogether.

 When it comes to the effectiveness of Hydroquinone, consistency is key!
-Daily application of products with Hydroquinone will help curb your body’s melanin-production and reduce the dark pigmentation that happens as a result.
-Our favorite skin lightening gel?
+Daily application of products with Hydroquinone will help to gradually improve the appearance of dark marks and brighten your overall complexion.
+Our favorite dark spot corrector?
 SLMD’s Dark Spot Fix.

 Moral of the story?

 Sun exposure can intensify the color of any dark marks you already have on your skin.
-To supplement skin lightening ingredients like Hydroquinone, sunscreen is key!
+To supplement dark spot correcting products, sunscreen is key!
 SPF both prevents physical signs of melanin-production (hyperpigmentation) and cell mutation that can potentially cause skin cancer.
 You should be applying a broad-spectrum sunscreen every morning before you leave the house and reapply throughout the day.
 It can be a moisturizer that contains SPF, like SLMD's Daily Moisturizer with SPF 15, or even a powdered sunscreen, like SLMD's UV Bounce, which provides a dose of SPF without messing up your makeup!
 Don’t be afraid of the sun, but be smart and take the precautions you need to, to keep your skin healthy and protected!